adrian-enspired/LaCroix/README.md

 There are two permission levels: masters and teachers.
 Masters have access to all commands, including the ability to adjust user permissions.
 Teachers can't adjust user permissions, but they can still teach the bot new commands.

 All non-specified users have access to any learned command, and many of the basic communicative commands (!memo, !notifme, !poke, etc.)

+Banned hosts have no access to any commands.

 ##Teaching Commands
 The syntax for teaching the bot a new command is: